Green Purchasing Tools

 U.S. General Services Administration – GSA "Strategically Sustainable" provides substantial information for facilities, purchasing and other environmental strategies.

-Office of the Federal Environmental Executive – Promotes sustainable environmental stewardship throughout federal government.
+Office of the Federal Sustainability – Promotes sustainable environmental stewardship throughout federal government.

 King County Environmental Purchasing Program – The King County EPP provides technical assistance to help county buyers identify, evaluate and purchase environmentally preferable products.
 Bulletins provide excellent technical information to use in writing purchasing criteria.